bertofurth/Seagate-Central-Utils/coreutils/README-coreutils.md

 We would suggest only installing the specific utilities where you are genuinely not happy with the version provided on the Seagate Central.

-For your reference here is a full list of the coreutils commands built by these instructions.
+For reference, here is a full list of the coreutils commands built by these instructions.

 b2sum, base32, base64, basename, basenc, cat, chacl, chcon, chgrp,